dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 This DIP addresses specific shortcomings of D’s syntax.

-Possibly, something like this solution was conceputalized in-passing by Jonathan M. Davis in [a forum post](https://forum.dlang.org/post/mailman.287.1336121273.24740.digitalmars-d@puremagic.com) from 2012.
+Possibly, something like this solution was conceptualized in-passing by Jonathan M. Davis in [a forum post](https://forum.dlang.org/post/mailman.287.1336121273.24740.digitalmars-d@puremagic.com) from 2012.

 ## Description